CumulusNetworks/docs/content/cumulus-linux-511/System-Configuration/Date-and-Time/Synchronous-Ethernet-SyncE.md

 - The lower order 3 bytes are from the lower order 3 bytes of the base MAC address.

 {{%notice note%}}
-- Cumulus Linux supports SyncE for the NVIDIA SN3750-SX and the NVIDIA SN5400 switches only.
+- Only the NVIDIA SN3750-SX switch and the NVIDIA SN5400 switch support SyncE.
 {{%/notice%}}

 ## Basic Configuration